GUMBridge: a Corpus for Varieties of Bridging Anaphora: Conclusion

 \section{Conclusion}

 In this paper, we introduce GUMBridge, a new English resource for varieties of bridging anaphora.
-Taking an information status informed perspective, we provide broad coverage, having one of the highest densities of bridging annotation in available English resources (17.1 instances per 1k tokens).
+Taking an information status informed perspective, we provide broad coverage, having one of the highest densities of bridging annotation in available English resources (19.6 instances per 1k tokens).
 We also provide subtype annotations for sub-varieties of bridging anaphora, which will allow for fine-grained linguistic analysis of how bridging instances manifest in a discourse.
 We note that this is the first English bridging resource to formally recognize the theoretical compatibility of multiple subtypes within a single instance and to allow for multi-subtype annotation.
-This dataset is the largest English resource available for instances of referential bridging, and also has by far the greatest range of genre diversity, covering 16 different genres, including both written and spoken data.
+This dataset is the largest English resource available for instances of bridging (containing more bridging instances than the combined sub-corpora of ARRAU), particularly for referential bridging (containing more than 4 times the bridging instances of ISNotes and BASHI combined).
+GUMBridge also has by far the greatest range of genre diversity, covering 24 different genres, including both written and spoken data.

 We also provide an LLM baseline for bridging resolution and subtype categorization evaluated on the test set of GUMBridge.
-Results from this evaluation indicate that bridging related tasks remain difficult even with the use of SoTA LLMs, achieving only an F1 Score of 0.41 for the task of anaphor recognition.
+Results from this evaluation indicate that bridging related tasks remain difficult even with the use of SoTA LLMs, achieving only an F1 Score of 0.40 for the task of anaphor recognition.
 However, given the low performance of current SoTA bridging resolution systems, the baseline also indicates the potential of LLMs to help improve bridging resolution systems in the future.